-Many travelers choose to visit The Caves.
+A landmark worth visiting is The Caves.
 It is located in western Cable Beach.
 This easy to miss spot was once favored for its elusive nature -- it functioned as an ideal hideout for pirates that roamed the Bahamas and Caribbean Islands.
 As you explore this cave, it won't be hard to see why pirates chose this place for their home.

-One of the better known local attractions is Ardastra Gardens.
-Despite its name, Ardastra Gardens is actually a full-fledged zoo and conservation area.
+Ardastra Gardens is one of the most enjoyable natural attractions. <p>Despite its name, Ardastra Gardens is actually a full-fledged zoo and conservation area.
 Guests can explore the jungle habitats of many wild animals, and are even encouraged to bring quarters for the feed stations.</p>

 Another local attraction that provides a nice way to spend some time outdoors is Harrold & Wilson Ponds National Park. <p>This National Park is the perfect spot for bird lovers vacationing on the Bahamas.
 Not only does the site feature a glorious abundance of bird life, but it also provides some outstanding educational offerings.</p>

-If you want to try your luck at the slots, consider giving Atlantis Casino a try.
-Stop by and try to win big at the Atlantis Casino.
+Travelers don't usually come to Cable Beach to gamble, but there is one such place nearby, Atlantis Casino. <p>Stop by and try to win big at the Atlantis Casino.
 With nearly 1000 games going on at once, you can be sure there will be something for you, be it slots, or table games.
 There are even a few outdoor tables, letting you enjoy the weather, and hopefully a few wins.</p>

 Help us improve!
 We welcome your corrections and suggestions.